Nedra Volz: Early life and career

 By 1980 she appeared on TV almost weekly, starting with a recurring role as housekeeper Adelaide Brubaker in the sitcom Diff'rent Strokes.
 In 1981 she landed another recurring role as postal worker Emma Tisdale on the TV show The Dukes of Hazzard.
 In the 1982-83 season, Volz was the matriarch on Filthy Rich, a series spoofing prime-time soap operas of the day.
 Volz's character Winona "Mother B" Beck, was the discarded first wife of cryogenically frozen Big Guy Beck (Slim Pickens and, after his death, Forrest Tucker), constantly trying to escape from the nursing home to return to the family mansion, Toad Hall.
 Volz's final series role was as Pearl Sperling, one of the bail-bonds women that employed Lee Majors's bounty-hunter character Colt Seavers, on The Fall Guy.

 In "Mission of Peace", a 1986 episode of The A-Team, she was one of a group of senior citizens forced into asking the team for help.
 She portrayed the roles of Mrs. Perwinkle and Angelica on The Super Mario Bros.
 Super Show in 1989.
 She continued as a guest star on such series as Night Court, Coach, The Commish and Babes into the early 1990s, and she continued to act well into her eighties.

 In Moving Violations, director Neil Israel allowed her to do many stunts herself, including being lifted into a window and falling head-first onto the floor.
 Volz's last acting role was in The Great White Hype in 1996.

 Death

-On January 20, 2003, Volz died of complications from Alzheimer's disease in Mesa, Arizona.
+Volz died on January 20, 2003, of complications from Alzheimer's disease in Mesa, Arizona.